ove/ove-docs/docs/INSTALLATION.md

 #### Starting and stopping the OVE Docker containers

-Similar to the `build.sh` script, the `docker-compose.yml` file corresponding to each repository can also be found under the top most folder of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` folder corresponding to each package.
+Similar to the `build.sh` script, the `docker-compose.yml` file corresponding to each repository can also be found under the top most directory of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` directory corresponding to each package.

 The deployment environment needs to be [pre-configured](#configuring-the-environment) before running these scripts.